pmalik8/IntroToBlazorWorkshop/docs/06-event-handling-data-binding.md

 ## Data binding

 Data binding sets up a two-way binding between a DOM element value (or a component value) and a specified value.
-When the value of the DOM element is updated, the specified value is update.
+When the value of the DOM element is updated, the specified value is updated.
 Also, when the specified value changes, its new value is rendered into the DOM element.
 To bind a DOM element value to a specific value, use the `@bind` attribute.

 ## Create a todo list